davebenner14/Gym-Buddy/README.md

 <h2 align="center">Next Steps</h2>

 - Adding a profile page where we can update our current health status and add health plans or challenges to our profile.
+A "coach" or "trainer" option to this would be good too.

 - A chat feature where we can discuss with other about our fitness